-Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 3
+Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 5

 - b.
+There will be no discrimination whether or not an advance directive was written. - c.
+Advanced directives will comply with requirements of state law. - E. Dispute Resolution/Appeal Mechanisms: (This section does not apply to individuals in the mild-to-moderate levels of care) - If an individual requests inpatient care, or a specific mental health support/service for which an appropriate alternative exists that is of equal or greater effectiveness, and equal or lower cost, the agent representing West Michigan Community Mental Health should: - a.
+Identify and discuss the underlying reasons for the request/preference; - b.
 Identify and discuss alternatives with the individual; - c.
 Negotiate toward a mutually acceptable support, service and/or care; - d.
 Provide Adequate Notice indicating the reason why the service was denied; and - e.
 If doing the PAS for inpatient, then the PAS document will clearly document alternatives available to the person as well as what the person agreed to. - 2.
 If the preadmission screening unit denies hospitalization, the CSS (Crisis Stabilization Services) or team-based clinician will: - a.
 Document, on the appropriate Adequate or Advance Notice Form (CR052), the support/service and/or care that the West Michigan Community Mental Health is offering, - b.
 Inform the individual of their right to a second opinion of the inpatient hospitalization denial if the individual is not in agreement with the services offered by WMCMH.
-Depending on the person's Medicaid status, this would include: - i.
-Non-Medicaid: their right to contact the Customer Service Department for consultation, mediation or intervention in response to their request for a specific mental health support /service; - ii.
-Medicaid: their right to request a second opinion as referenced in the Mental Health Code, if requesting inpatient care; - a.
+Depending on the person's Medicaid status, this would include: - Non-Medicaid: their right to contact the Customer Service Department for consultation, mediation or intervention in response to their request for a specific mental health support /service; - (2) Medicaid: their right to request a second opinion as referenced in the Mental Health Code, if requesting inpatient care; - a.
 The Executive Director arranges the second opinion to be performed within 3 days; excluding Sunday and holidays. - b.
 The Executive Director, in conjunction with the Medical Director, reviews the second opinion if it differs from the opinion of the preadmission screening unit. - c.
-The Executive Director's decision to uphold or reject the findings of the second opinion is confirmed in writing to the requestor; the documentation contains the signatures of the Executive Director and Medical Director or verification that the decision was made in conjunction with the Medical Director. - iii.
-Their right to the Local Appeals Process and/or their right to a Fair Hearing or MDHHS Level Dispute Resolution Process. - 3.
-If, in the judgment of the responsible clinician, an individual's choice/preference for the inclusion/exclusion of a planning participant, meeting location, or specific provider, poses an issue of health or safety, or exceeds reasonable expectations of resource consumption, the agent should discuss and identify the individual's underlying reason for that specific choice/preference and negotiate toward a mutually acceptable alternative that meets the outcomes intended. - 4.
-If an individual is not satisfied with their IPOS, they are provided the appropriate notice as outlined in the Grievance & Appeals policy, 2-6-5. - 5.
-If the individual believes that the person-centered planning process was not provided as specified in the manner above, it is the responsibility of West
+The Executive Director's decision to uphold or reject the findings of the second opinion is confirmed in writing to the requestor; the documentation contains the signatures of the Executive Director and Medical Director or verification that the decision was made in conjunction with the Medical Director.

-Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 3
+Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 5